Skatteetaten/boober/README.md

     "host": "webseal-hostprefix",
     "roles": "role1, role2"
   },
-  "managementPath": ":8081/actuator", //where is the management interface located "database": "referanseapp", //fetch or create database with this name from DatabaseHotel "config": {
+  "managementPath": ":8081/actuator", //where is the management interface located, this is the default "database": "referanseapp", //fetch or create database with this name from DatabaseHotel "config": {
     "1.properties" : { //all applications that run in the 1 tree will get this